Posted on

 • Onions, garlic, winter squash are best stored on the counter or in any other non-refrigerated place out of the sun.
 Don’t feel compelled to eat these items right away.
 If kept dry, they might last you well beyond the year’s end and into winter.

 • Potatoes also prefer non-refridgerated storage, but like it a bit cooler and moister than room temperature.
-If you’re not going to eat your potatoes for several week after pick-up, you might consider storingthem in a paper bag or cardboard box in your garage, or any other cool, dark area.
+If you’re not going to eat your potatoes for several week after pick-up, consider storing them in a paper bag or cardboard box in your garage, or any other cool, dark area.
 Otherwise, the counter is just fine for short term storage.

 Posted on